Canon 1D Mark III vs 80D

 |Canon 1Ds Mark III||Y||-||-||-||-||-||2.0||-||-||-|

 |Canon 1D Mark II N||Y||-||-||-||-||-||1.1||-||-||-|

 It is notable that the 80D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1D Mark III does not offer wifi capability.
+In contrast, the 1D Mark III does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1D Mark III (unlike the 80D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 1D Mark III and the 80D have been discontinued, but can regularly be found used on eBay.
 The 1D Mark III was replaced by the Canon 1D Mark IV, while the 80D was followed by the Canon 90D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.